dstoecklein/mlops_wineq/README.md

 - ``pip freeze`` will now show own project in installed packages
 - ``import <PROJECT>`` can now import the project in any other project

+## 7. setting up schema & exceptions
+- In notebooks, create a schema for ``min-max`` values.
+This will be important for the frontend.
+Preferably as json
+- Create custom ``Exceptions`` for frontend

 # DVC stages:

 ## Stage 1